(CNN) — It was the unlikely setting of a dark basement rock bar named Alfred's Pizzeria that confirmed our suspicions about Perth.

 Under a tongue-in-cheek sign proclaiming "No Stairway to Heaven," brilliant cocktails, the perfect playlist and impeccable handmade pizzas came together in one of the coolest bars in what's definitely one of the coolest cities in the Southern Hemisphere.

 Even if, this being Australia, they'd never admit as much.
 The capital of the vast state of Western Australia may be a long way from most destinations, but Perth's remote location makes its appeal even stronger.
-There's the feeling that Perthites have long known that their city was a hidden travel gem, but it's come into its own more than ever in the past couple of years.
+There's the feeling that Perthites have long known that their city was a hidden travel gem, but it's come into its own more than ever.

 Here are nine ways to enjoy Perth, which has earned itself a place with the more well-known state capitals of Melbourne and Sydney as must-visit cities when in Australia.